elihaimov1992/Software-security/Java_Part/Readme3.md

 ## Introduction
-Our goal is to create an app that helps users choose a suit and see how it looks on them before buying it.
+ * Project goal: Our goal is to create an app that helps users choose a suit and see how it looks on them before buying it.

-The Suiter application will allow the user to choose a suit for himself and see how it will look on him.
+ * The Suiter application will allow the user to choose a suit for himself and see how it will look on him.
 The user will provide a front view photograph of himself and choose colors for the suit, and the application will draw the suit on top of him accordingly.

 ## Table of contents